About Melinda +

 Navigate midlife intentionally, stay current with evidence-based research, and allow more time for what matters.

-I offer neurodivergent-affirming, weight-inclusive/non-diet resources, and education alongside my health change and body image coaching.
+I offer neurodivergent-affirming, weight-inclusive/non-diet resources and education alongside health change and body image coaching.

 Meet Melinda

-My unique career spans decades in the food and beverage industry, with a pivot to menopause health and body image coach.
-While my days of slinging bottle on the Las Vegas Strip are history, hospitality remains one of the guiding values in my work.
+My unique career spans decades in the food and beverage industry, with a pivot to nutrition and menopause health coaching.
+While my days of slinging bottles on the Las Vegas Strip are history, hospitality remains one of the guiding values in my work.

-I reached a point in food and wine when chronic illness shifted my path off the restaurant floor.
-Searching for answers or a diagnosis that defied an easy explanation, I sought out healing diets, supplements, and discovered The Wellness Blogosphere.
+I reached a point in food and wine work when chronic illness shifted my path off the restaurant floor.
+Searching for answers or a diagnosis that defied an easy explanation, I sought out healing diets and supplements and discovered The Wellness Blogosphere.

-I made lifestyle changes to course-correct from the late-night eating and drinking that restaurant life demanded.
+I made much-needed lifestyle changes to course-correct from the late-night eating and drinking that restaurant life demanded.

 I dove deep into the interwebs, self-testing all the “healing diet” programs.
 I tried Whole30, keto, and AIP, hoping these plans would ease my near-constant migraine, digestive, immune, and neurological symptoms.
 In 2018, I entered a nutrition certification program to become a Nutrition Therapy Practitioner (NTP).